DataBiosphere/azul/indexer/README.md

 1. Edit the following values in the policy with your own values:
     - `<your-es-domain-name>` is the name of the elasticsearch domain
     - `<your-indexer-lambda-domain-name>` is the name that you will give the Lambda project.
-    - `<AWS-account-ID>` is not your IAM User name, but a numeric id representing your aws account.
+    - `<AWS-account-ID>` is not your IAM User name, but a numeric id representing your AWS account.
 You can find your AWS account ID by clicking "Select a Template" dropdown box.
     Then, click "Allow or deny access to one or more AWS accounts or IAM users".
 Then, a pop-up will appear with your "AWS account ID".
     - `<your-ip-address>` is your ip address.
 1. Record the values above for later use.
 They will be need to setup later components.